FHWA Alternative Fuel Corridors | Midwest Regional Initiatives | VW Settlement

-The Federal Highway Administration (FHWA) established three phases to organize designation of corridors.
-Rounds one and two were completed in 2016 and 2017 and round three is ongoing.
+The Federal Highway Administration (FHWA) established four phases to organize designation of corridors.
+Rounds 1-4 (2016-2019) are completed, with the redesignation of all corridors is ongoing.

 - Round 2: FHWA solicited nominations from state and local officials for additional routes, expansion of originally designated routes, or additional fuel types/fuel stations along Round 1 designated routes.
 FHWA designated 27 routes across 8 states.

 A list of all designated corridors across the country are listed on

 Wisconsin is actively participating in the AFC designation program.
 Four of Wisconsin’s five interstate highways (I-90, I-94, I-43, and I-39) were designated by FHWA during Round 1.
 WisDOT gathered and analyzed data to nominate the fifth corridor (I-41) in Round 2.
 WisDOT participated in Round 4 by nominating three additional corridors (I-535, US 53, US 151).
 See FHWA's interactive GIS maps for additional information.